Cosplay Contest Info

 Are some music tracks not accepted in the cosplay contest?

 Yes.
 Music or Audio tracks submitted cannot have explicit lyrics.
 If it does contain explicit lyrics, your audio track will not be used.
 We will do our best to give you an advanced warning but cannot guarantee it.
-Salt Lake Comic Con is a family-friendly event and we want all ages to be able to attend.
+FanX is a family-friendly event and we want all ages to be able to attend.

 What if I do not create an online photo gallery?